 A few months ago I posted about the problem honest people with severe chronic pain issues have getting pain medication when all other treatment modalities fail ~ simply because those who use/buy/swap/deal drugs illegally have made it nearly impossibleto get any type of pain pills.
 I have chronic migraines.
+Actually, I have Intractable Migraine (duration of 72+ hours), PTH, Classic with Aura.
 I’ve had them since I was struck in the head with a baseball bat as a child.
 Having said that, when you have that type of pain from such an early age you develop a fairly high tolerance but only to a point.
 For the past several years, I’ve been getting Botox for Migraine.
-It’s a series of needle pricks throughout your scalp, forehead and back of neck.
+It’s a series of needle pricks throughout your scalp, forehead, and back of the neck.
 For me, it was manna from heaven.
 The shots are given on a three-month schedule but if the doctor does them a day or two early, insurance rejects the claim.
 My local neurologist gave notice in mid-August that his practice was closing because he accepted a position in Kentucky.
 Problem is, he was closing in mid-September, just a few days before my Botox appointment so needless to say I didn’t get the injections.
-Made an appointment with a new neurologist but the first opening isn’t until December 2 AND he doesn’t start Botox till the second visit which won’t be till end of January.
+Made an appointment with a new neurologist but the first opening isn’t until December 2 AND he doesn’t start Botox till the second visit which won’t be until the end of January.
 That means that it will be almost seven months without Botox.

 I use a dictating app or rely on Siri for typing or emails, stopped driving, knitting, reading, hiking and walking outside.
 I was hiking the AT last spring and summer!
 Seriously?
 This is NOT the type of life I envisioned for myself when the legal issue was over and I had my life back.
 Good news is ~ I can have the scar tissue removed via laser procedure called YAG.
 Bad news ~ not till December 6.
 Then when I go back for my first check up we’ll discuss contact lenses for near vision because I have to tell you, going from a lifetime of not wearing glasses for close up then overnight you’re unable to read a piece of paper or apply makeup is horrible.
 I would assume that as people age their vision progressively gets worse whereas mine was boom!
 Overnight.

-My primary care doctor knows me, knows I’m a nurse, and knows about the abrupt closing of the neurology office.
-He also knows I tend to go for homeopathic remedies as opposed to Big Pharma but with severe migraines like mine herbs, teas, vitamin combos etc. simply don’t work.
+My primary care doctor knows me, knows I’m a trauma nurse, and knows about the abrupt closing of the neurology office.
+He also knows I tend to go for homeopathic remedies as opposed to Big Pharma but with severe migraines like mine, herbs, teas, vitamin combos simply don’t work.
 Do you think he would give me a small prescription for a pain medicine?
 No!
 He doesn’t “prescribe narcotics for headaches”.
-Here asshole want to have another look at the scar across my forehead from the baseball bat???
+Here asshole wants to have another look at the scar on my forehead from the baseball bat???
 He told me to take Tylenol and I’ll get through “just fine” till I start the Botox injections again.
 I really want to ask “And you know this how?”
-I get the type of migraine that starts with an aura which usually last for about 30 minutes before the pain starts.
+I get the type of migraine that starts with a prodromal phase which lasts for about 30 minutes after which I enter the aura phase.
+Then the pain begins as the aura starts to fade.
 They’re one of the worst types of migraines.
 This is as close as I could find to demonstrate an aura when it appears.

 But pop two Tylenol and I’ll be “just fine”.
 Not when my head feels like this!